 For screen based assignments any score less than 100% could be a result of vague instructions.

 3. Read the Instructions

-In our sample homework assignment we didn’t create any homework instructions.
-However, a typical homework will include instructions in this area that the student will follow.
-Without instructions the student isn’t given any directions on what to complete.
+In our sample assignment, we didn’t create any instructions.
+However, a typical homework will include instructions in this area for the student to follow.
+Without instructions, the student cannot know the assignment’s completion criteria.
 We go over homework descriptions and instructions here.